Grading System for Academic Courses

-Course units may be evaluated by theory examinations (mid semester, end of semester or continuous), assignments, reports, presentations and oral examinations or a combination of any of the above.
-The method of evaluation of course units will be announced by the relevant departments at the beginning of each semester.
+Academic courses may be evaluated by theory/practical examinations (mid semester, end of semester or continuous), assignments, reports, presentations and oral examinations or a combination of any of the above.
+The method of evaluation of courses will be announced by the relevant academic Departments at the beginning of each semester.

 Grade Point Average (GPA)